At a glance

 A protective blood-brain barrier separates the brain from circulating blood and regulates the distribution of substances between the blood and the CSF.
 The barrier helps keep large molecules, toxins, and most blood cells away from the brain.
 Any condition that disrupts this protective barrier may result in a change in the normal level or type of constituents of CSF.
 Because CSF surrounds the brain and spinal cord, testing a sample of CSF can be very valuable in diagnosing a variety of diseases affecting the .
 Although a sample of CSF may be more difficult to obtain than, for example, urine or blood, the results may reveal more directly the cause of brain-related .

 For example, infections and inflammation in the (called meningitis) or the brain (called encephalitis) can disrupt the blood-brain barrier and allow white and red blood cells and increased amounts of into the CSF.
 Meningitis and encephalitis can also lead to the production of .
-Immune diseases that affect the CNS, such as Guillain-Barré syndrome and multiple sclerosis can also produce antibodies that can be found in the CSF.
+Autoimmune diseases that affect the CNS, such as Guillain-Barré syndrome and multiple sclerosis can also produce antibodies that can be found in the CSF.
 Cancers such as leukaemia can lead to an increase in CSF white blood cells (WBCs) and cancerous tumours can result in the presence of abnormal cells.
 These changes from normal CSF constituents make the examination of cerebrospinal fluid valuable as a diagnostic tool.

 CSF analysis usually involves an initial basic set of tests performed when CSF analysis is requested: